All relevant material collected and stored for scheduled purposes, before 1 September 2006, does not require consent to be in place.

 Consent for tissue samples which are additional to surplus tissue

 The amended national consent form for treatment or investigation only covers tissue that is surplus to diagnosis and would normally be discarded.
 Separate consent is required if additional samples are to be taken, which would not be needed for diagnostic purposes.
 The 'consent to donation and storage of tissue samples for future medical research form' may be used for this purpose.

 Please contact the Human Tissue Resource Centre (020 3465 5376) for more information and to obtain a copy of this form.

 Consent for post-mortems

-The Trust’s current post-mortem consent form has a section on research included.
+The Trust’s current post-mortem consent form includes a section on research.